kyma-project/kyma/tests/integration/api-controller/README.md

 ## Configuring Kyma

-After building and pushing the Docker image, set the proper directory and tag in the `resources/core/charts/api-controller/values.yaml` file, in the `tests.image.version` property.
+After building and pushing the Docker image, configure it to be used in Kyma by setting proper values for `dir` and `version` in the `global.api_controller_acceptance_tests` property in the `resources/core/values.yaml` file.